Tereshaa/To-do-Chrome-Extension/README.md

 For any issues or questions, please [open an issue](https://github.com/Tereshaa/To-do-Chrome-Extension/issues) here on GitHub.

 Feel free to adjust the formatting and replace placeholders with actual links and details specific to your extension.
-This README format provides clear instructions for installation, customization, and support, making it easy for users to get started with your Chrome extension.